Dax tourism & sightseeing

 After the Hundred Years War had driven the English from France the need for a fortified town passed, but it was not until the 19th century that the towns extensive fortifications were largely demolished.

-In the 19th century with the introduction of a railway line the thermal waters once again became key to the towns wealth.
-As well as spa treatments Dax is also famous for its mud treatments.
-In terms of numbers of visitors Dax is the biggest spa town in France.
+In the 19th century with the introduction of a railway line the thermal waters once again became key to the towns wealth, and Dax is now famous for its mud treatments as well as spa treatments.
+Dax is the biggest spa town in France both in terms of numbers of visitor numbers and when measured by the amount of thermal spring water produced here.

 A small part of the ramparts can still be seen in the town by following the Promenade des Remparts in the north of the town next to the Parc Theodore Denis.